 Permit required ($250) in Phoenix.
 Arizona state law (SB 1350) prevents cities from banning short-term rentals.
 Phoenix requires registration, safety standards, and tax collection.
 Relatively investor-friendly.
 These items add fixed annual costs on the short-term side that the long-term landlord does not face, and the $250 permit cost plus sales tax and county registration paperwork are one-off or annual administrative loads rather than per-night expenses.
 The 30-minute response requirement for public-safety complaints is a practical constraint on remote hosting that often pushes owners toward hiring a local co-host or manager.

 These cost tables use city-median data.
-Individual suburbs across Phoenix's 133 ZIPs diverge significantly from the median: Gila Bend (85337) leads on gross long-term yield at 8.2% with a much lower entry price of $165,497, while central Phoenix ZIPs carry higher prices and lower gross yields.
-For context, the national median gross long-term yield for 3-bed houses is 5.3%, and Phoenix's 4.7% sits below that benchmark.
+Individual suburbs across Phoenix's 133 ZIPs differ from the median: Gila Bend (85337) leads on gross long-term yield at 8.2% with a much lower entry price of about $165,000, while central Phoenix ZIPs carry higher prices and lower gross yields.
+For context, the national median gross long-term yield for 3-bed houses is 5.3%, and Phoenix's 4.4% sits below that benchmark.
 Explore rental data in the dashboard to see suburb-level figures, or read the data sources and market score methodology for how these numbers are built.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.